 Like anyone else, I have experienced many set-backs, challenges, and experiences that left me asking God ‘so what is this all about?’
 I can see now that what I do for a living wouldn’t have even been possible or effective had I not experienced my own hardships, all reminding me that God had a plan and purpose for the pain.
 My belief is that He has a plan and purpose for what you’re going through too.

 I believe the Bible is the inspired Word of God.
 By studying it, we get to know God's heart.
 Merely skimming it over is to miss out on the heart and depth of God's love!
-Reading Scripture we get to know the true purpose for our lives because we learn about God's redemption plan for mankind.
+Reading Scripture we get to know the true purpose for our lives because we learn about God's redemption plan for us.
 We also learn that He is the ultimate counselor!
-Because of this, my approach to counseling is to rely on The Counselor whenever possible in our work (through prayer, Scripture, and/or discussions about Jesus).
+Because of this, my approach to counseling is to rely on Christ, the true Counselor, whenever possible in our work (through the Holy Spirit, prayer, Scripture, and/or discussions about Jesus).

-Essentially what you can find at SLC is an invitation to discuss/explore counseling through a Biblical lens.
-But should you chose not to, your decision will always be respected.
+What you can find at SLC is an invitation to discuss/explore counseling through a Biblical lens and should you prefer not to, your preference will always be respected.

 Please also note, you do not have to identify as a Christ follower to seek counseling here.
-I want that to be very clear.
 I work closely with persons of all backgrounds and beliefs and I simply integrate faith-based conversations when it is appropriate or if/when a client is comfortable having these conversations.
 I love to pray for clients at the end of sessions as well, but only if they are also comfortable with this.
 Beyond that, I will be providing you with relational psychotherapy and a variety of other modalities that will help you become the best version of yourself possible!